 \subsection{Results and Analysis}

-\textbf{Over- or Under-Effective Regularization} To examine the controllability of regularization, we introduce AIU during densification as a direct tool to amplify its effect.
-Its role is straightforward: when the moment of a primitive places it under regularization, AIU preserves its update, yielding more dead primitives and thus making stronger regularization.
-Figure~\ref{plot:realoccated_primitives}~e–f visualizes the reallocated primitives change in 3DGS-MCMC with AIU.
+\textbf{Over- or Under-Effective Regularization} To examine the controllability of regularization, we introduce AIU during densification as a direct tool to amplify the effect of regularization.
+Its role is straightforward: when the moment of a primitive places it under the regularization, AIU preserves the corresponding update, yielding more dead primitives and thus strengthening regularization.
+Figure~\ref{plot:realoccated_primitives}~e–f visualizes changes in reallocated primitives in 3DGS-MCMC with AIU.
 Enhanced regularization promotes exploration and improves reconstruction quality in some cases (MC3 and MC4 in Table~\ref{tab::mipnerf360_basic}), but the effect is scene-dependent.
-For instance, in Kitchen (shown in Figure~\ref{plot:realoccated_primitives}~f), rapid growth of reallocated primitives degrades performance.
-This suggests that regularization can be \textbf{under-effective} in some scenes, requiring amplification (e.g., via AIU or other methods), but also \textbf{over-effective} when its strength is excessive or inapposite.
+For instance, in Kitchen, as shown in Figure~\ref{plot:realoccated_primitives}~f, the rapid growth of reallocated primitives degrades performance.
+This suggests that regularization can be \textbf{under-effective} in some scenes, requiring amplification, e.g., via AIU or other methods, but can also be \textbf{over-effective} when its strength is excessive or inapposite.

 \textbf{Activated via the Moment} Within the 3DGS-MCMC framework, we evaluate the effect of our proposed RSR on regularization, \emph{a way of activating regularization via rescaling the moment}.
-Regardless of the original L1 form subject to gradient coupling or our proposed DAR, attribute regularization remains tied to the second moment.
+Whether using the original L1 form with gradient coupling or our proposed DAR, attribute regularization remains tied to the second moment.
 Figure~\ref{plot:realoccated_primitives}~e–f shows that applying RSR substantially increases the number of dead primitives, thereby strengthening attribute regularization.
-This directly demonstrates the effectiveness of RSR as a component to amplify regularization.
-However, as highlighted by the comparison between MCMC-Sparse-RSR and MCMC-AdamWGS-MC17 in Figure~\ref{plot:realoccated_primitives}~f, the influence of RSR with same StSS is weaker under L1 regularization with gradient coupling than under DAR.
-By decoupling the gradient in the moment and recomposing the attribute regularization, RSR more effectively amplifies its impact, which also translates into improved reconstruction quality under stronger regularization.
+This directly demonstrates the effectiveness of RSR as a component for amplifying regularization.
+However, as highlighted by the comparison between MCMC-Sparse-RSR and MCMC-AdamWGS-MC17 in Figure~\ref{plot:realoccated_primitives}~e, the influence of RSR with the same StSS is weaker under L1 regularization with gradient coupling than under DAR.
+By decoupling the gradient in the moment and recomposing the attribute regularization, RSR more effectively amplifies the regularization effect, which further translates into improved reconstruction quality under stronger regularization.